eldritchamigo/eldritchamigo/README.md

-### Hi there 👋
+### Hi there 👋 This is to have fun & learn :)

-Currently learning: Powershell, SQL, Python, JavaScript, HTML (for fun) & Network topology
+Currently learning: Powershell, SQL, Python, JavaScript, HTML, & Network topology

 - I'm currently working on a webscraper, bots, and on a plan to destroy data centers across north america (last one is a joke)